The stings of bees and wasps cause localized pain, swelling and mild redness to the site of the sting.

 If your dog has a severe reaction to a bee sting, your veterinarian may give him an injection of antihistamine, steroid, or adrenaline.

-Also, if your dog has a history of previous hypersensitive reactions to bee stings, ask your veterinarian about an Epi Pen kit which you can keep in your doggie first aid kit.
+Also, if your dog has a history of previous hypersensitive reactions to bee stings, ask your veterinarian about an Epi Pen kit.
 Ask him for proper dosage and instructions for use.
+Get one and keep in your doggie first aid kit.